CFMC™ Advisory Council

 Geoff Uhal taught boxing as a Captain in the Army for 12 years. he suffered from an explosion in Afghanistan, after which he spent 18 months in Vestibular Rehabilitation learning how to walk again and how to regain balance.
 Geoff utilizes his personal experience and dedicates six days a week to helping people with PD.

 Kitty Chin, PT served on the CFMC Board of Directors as a Volunteer Coordinator.
 The volunteers from Physical Therapy program at Mercer, Emory, GSU, and Philadelphia College of Medicine assist with Level 3/4 classes providing members with one - on - one assistance offering a safer and more beneficial exercise experience.

-Kitty is a retired Physical Therapist with specialization in Orthopedic Manual Therapy for Treatment of Spinal and Extremity Pain/Dysfunction, Fall Prevention in older adults, balance and gait, disorders, dizziness, and vestibular rehabilitation, certified LSVT Big Clinical, Certified Parkinson's Wellness Recovery Therapist, Rocky Steady Certified, CPR Certified.
+Kitty is a retired Physical Therapist with specialization in Orthopedic Manual Therapy for Treatment of Spinal and Extremity Pain/Dysfunction, Fall Prevention in older adults, balance and gait disorders, dizziness, and vestibular rehabilitation, LSVT BIG Clinician, Certified Parkinson's Wellness Recovery, Rocky Steady Certified.